dotnet/csharpstandard/standard/types.md

 ### 8.3.1 General

 A value type is either a struct type or an enumeration type.
 C# provides a set of predefined struct types called the ***simple types***.
-The simple types are identified through keywords.
+The simple types are identified through keywords and contextual keywords.

 ```ANTLR
 value_type